 This will happen in Sorrento, where on October 28th the Evening of Honor of the “Penisola Sorrentina” awards for cinema and audiovisual will take place and one of the greatest interpreters of the international classical music scene will take to the stage of the historic Teatro Armida: Ramin Bahrami.

-Bahrami is considered one of the most important Bach interpreters in the world.
-After his performance of the Concertos by Johann Sebastian Bach in Leipzig in 2009 with the Gewandhausorchester conducted by Riccardo Chailly, German critics considered him: “a magician of sound, a poet of the keyboard, an extraordinary artist who has the courage to approach Bach in a truly personal way” (Leipziger volkszeitung).
+Bahrami is considered one of the world's leading Bach interpreters.
+After his performance of Johann Sebastian Bach's concertos in Leipzig in 2009 with the Gewandhausorchester conducted by Riccardo Chailly, German critics hailed him as "a wizard of sound, a poet of the keyboard, an extraordinary artist who has the courage to approach Bach in a truly personal way" (Leipziger Volkszeitung).
 He records exclusively for Decca-Universal.
-His CDs are best sellers and always enjoy great success with the public and critics, so much so that the Corriere della Sera dedicated a special series to him for 13 consecutive weeks.
-He has entered the Gfk top 100 best-selling pop albums five times.
+His CDs are bestsellers and consistently enjoy great success with both audiences and critics, prompting the Corriere della Sera newspaper to dedicate a special series to him for 13 consecutive weeks.
+He has made it into the GfK Top 100 pop albums chart five times.
 His recordings are regularly broadcast by major international broadcasters.
-Ramin Bahrami has written two books for Mondadori and a third published by Bompiani entitled “Nonno Bach”.
-He was awarded the “Mozart Box” prize for his passionate and engaging work in the dissemination of music, he was awarded the “Città di Piacenza–Giuseppe Verdi” prize dedicated to the great protagonists of the music scene, a recognition awarded before him to Riccardo Muti, José Cura, Leo Nucci and Pier Luigi Pizzi.
-In 2021 he was also awarded the Penisola Sorrentina prize, presented to him by Danilo Rea, coordinator of the music and cinema section.
+Ramin Bahrami has written two books for Mondadori and a third for Bompiani, titled "Nonno Bach."
+He was awarded the "Mozart Box" prize for his passionate and engaging work in popularizing music, and the "Città di Piacenza–Giuseppe Verdi" prize, dedicated to the great protagonists of the music scene, an award previously given to Riccardo Muti, José Cura, Leo Nucci, and Pier Luigi Pizzi.
+In 2021, he was also awarded the Penisola Sorrentina prize, presented to him by Danilo Rea, coordinator of the music and cinema section.

 "The intervention of the Iranian maestro artistically reinforces the spectacular and transversal formula of the Premio Penisola Sorrentina, demonstrating how music and cinema live in close union.
 Pier Paolo Pasolini assigned to music in cinema the function of "conceptualizing feelings, synthesizing them in a motif, and sentimentalizing concepts", recognizing sound art as a leading role in cinematic narration", says the artistic director of the event Mario Esposito.